healfactor/healfactor/README.md

 ![by hauntingmizi on tumblr](https://64.media.tumblr.com/586fe6bbe2921ac0e2fa505884b610fc/1e39ffffcb72fd18-29/s640x960/69ea5571e1c7b34c140a9f878600e5a9fa56f383.png)

-　　　　　　　　　　　　　◜　　　Oh, they tell me gluttony's a sin　.
+　　　　　　　　　　　　◜　　　found in forgotten fields of flaxen　.

 　　　 　　　　　　cuddle and hide is **fine**, Im usually offtab or editing a pony.